appeltje-c/robot-arm/README.md

 This project is a study to learn how three.js, three fiber and supporting libraries can be used to make 3D apps.

-The project consists of an API, React Application and the Blender crane model in the folders:
+The project consists of an API, React Application and the Blender robot model in the folders:

 * api - A NodeJS project using MongoDB and Websocket connectivity for robot data
 * model - The Mesh of the arm modelled in Blender